ravendb/docs/Articles/Raven.Documentation.Articles/articles/comparison-cloud-database-vs-ravendb-nosql-document-database.markdown

 We on the other hand view support the way you do, as a cost incurred by us.
 We are a company founded by developers, run by developers and guided by developers, whose mission is to create a product every developer would love to use.
 RavenDb strives to minimize your need to stop what you are doing, make a call, and wait until someone with a heartbeat picks up the phone. <br/>

-We created a low overhead database, so your DBA wouldn’t have to play the role of babysitter.
+We created a <em>low overhead</em> database, so your DBA wouldn’t have to play the role of babysitter.
 One of our clients has used our database for 6 years straight without having to touch it.
 We have provided RavenDB with self-optimization features to warn you of any potential issues and keep technical debt low, and put other fail-safe measures in motion to resolve many issues without wasting your time. <br/>